-During 2011, ELVS launched two special studies to increase our understanding of actual mercury switch availability.
-These studies are examining how many potential vehicles with switches leave or enter a state's recycling population to be processed, or sold as whole, salvage, parts, or junk vehicles.
-The studies also attempt to determine if the number of switches assumed by the ELVS switch availability model is accurate, and if it is not, identify and address discrepancies in the original model assumptions to estimate a more accurate switch population.
-These studies will be completed in early 2012 and the findings may be applied to switch population estimates for Maryland, possibly leading to adjusted capture rates that indicate greater success in collections than previously calculated.
+In 2011, ELVS launched two special studies to increase our understanding of actual mercury switch availability.
+These studies examined how many potential vehicles with switches leave or enter a state's recycling population to be processed, or sold as whole, salvage, parts, or junk vehicles.
+The studies also attempted to determine if the number of switches assumed by the ELVS switch availability model is accurate, and if not, identify and address discrepancies in the original model assumptions to estimate a more accurate switch population.
+These studies were completed in 2012 and the findings may be applied to switch population estimates for Maryland, possibly leading to adjusted capture rates that indicate greater success in collections than previously calculated.
+Revisions to the model are now being considered by the NVMSRP.

-ELVS has also asked the U.S. Environmental Protection Agency to participate in a joint mailing in 2012 to companies registered in our program, encouraging their continued participation and switch collections.
+ELVS also asked the U.S. Environmental Protection Agency to participate in a joint mailing in 2012 to all companies registered in the program, encouraging their continued participation and switch collections.
+EPA agreed to the mailing and to the draft language provided, but stopped short of providing a signature for the letter, likely due to more pressing matters.
+We will push forward to conduct this mailing in 2013.